What to do

 Rather than finding employment, you might actually be thinking about going back to school.
 Tuition and other benefits can be covered under your GI Bill, so you may want to consider allocating some of your post-service benefits to advancing your education.
 Learn more about your GI Bill benefits.

 If you’re still unsure about your future after military separation, we’re here to help you.
-One of our trained Resource Specialists will provide you with all of the tools necessary to streamline your transition to civilian life.
+One of our trained Peer Navigators will provide you with all of the tools necessary to streamline your transition to civilian life.